AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/RoleClass.md

 RoleFamilyType.RoleClass Property
 =================================
-AutomationML 2.1 APIGets the collection of RoleClass objects contained in this instance.
+Gets the collection of RoleClass objects contained in this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)